miguelperezenciso/NGScrashcourse/README.md

 	# Start IGV (you need java8)
 	# You need to load the Micoplasma genome in $DIRASSEMBLY
 	java -Xmx1000m -jar $igv

+You can also run via web app: https://igv.org/app/

 ### Bonus: Downloading sequences from SRA archive (https://www.ncbi.nlm.nih.gov/sra)
 This is a most useful resource for NGS data. here I show how to automtaically download NGS reads from given samples.
 You need the SRR id.